What we’re doing to challenge inequality.

 Our current projects include:

-• Cambridge Conversations: Breaking down barriers through listening
+• Community: Breaking down barriers through conversation

 Our approach is to use guided conversations that build a picture of someone’s life, the stresses within it and how inequality may have played a part.
 We also want to open up about our own experiences.